agilecollective/azure-localgov-drupal/pipelines/README.md

 This variable group defines general settings for connecting to the different Azure resources and can set as open access so all pipelines can access it.

-dockerRegistryServiceConnection
-: Connection ID for Docker registry service connection imageRepository
+* dockerRegistryServiceConnection => Connection UUID for Docker registry service connection
-: Repository in Docker registry. dockerfilePath
+* imageRepository => Repository in Docker registry.
-: Dockerfile to build.
+* dockerfilePath => Dockerfile to build.
-deployEnvironment
-: Environment to build; main, dev or uat. environment
+* deployEnvironment => Environment to build; main, dev or uat. environment
-: Drupal environment; production, dev or uat.
+* Drupal environment => production, dev or uat.

 ### db